MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/teams-policies.md

 ### User experience in the mobile app

-In the mobile app, when video is disabled, the **Video** button is unavailable and the Mixed Reality toolbar is also unavailable.
+When video is disabled, the **Video** button is unavailable and the Mixed Reality toolbar is also unavailable.

 SCREEN SHOT GOES HERE